Michael Hemmingson

-Michael Hemmingson (July 12, 1966 – January 9, 2014) was a novelist, short story writer, literary critic, cultural anthropologist, qualitative researcher, playwright, music critic and screenwriter.
-He died in Tijuana, Mexico on 9 January 2014.
-The reported cause was cardiac arrest.
+Michael Hemmingson (July 12, 1966 – January 9, 2014) was a novelist, short story writer, literary critic, cultural anthropologist, qualitative researcher, playwright, music critic, and screenwriter.
+He died in Tijuana, Mexico on 9 January 2014 reportedly of cardiac arrest.

 Publishing history

-As an independent scholar, Hemmingson wrote the meditation, Gordon Lish and His Influence on Twentieth Century American Literature a short TV studies monograph on Star Trek (Wayne State Univ.
-Press), and an ethnographic research project, Zona Norte (Cambridge Scholars).
-At the time of his death he was working on a biography of Raymond Carver, set for publication in 2014 by McFarland & Company.
+As an independent scholar, Hemmingson wrote Gordon Lish and His Influence on Twentieth Century American Literature, a meditative work; a short TV studies monograph on Star Trek (Wayne State University Press), and an ethnographic research project, Zona Norte (Cambridge Scholars).
+At the time of his death he was working on a biography of Raymond Carver, set for publication in 2014 by McFarland & Company in Jefferson, North Carolina.

 Hemmingson was a prolific writer, often publishing 2-3 books a year.
 According to one reviewer, "Hemmingson has written over fifty books, and his experience shows.
 Not only does he inform the stories in This Other Eden with tangible details of the publishing industry, but he also imbues his characters with personalities that are displayed through his skillful use of highly individualized dialogue for each person."